antonio-pedro99/file-space-mobile-app/README.md

 - Move files to another folder
 - Rename a file
 - Upload files from Computer
+- Integration with Google Docs(to create and read word, excel and slides documents inside the app)
+- File Encryption

 ## How to contribute
 Upcoming